jamesturk/scrapeghost/README.md

 # scrapeghost

-An experiment in using GPT-4 to scrape websites.
+An experiment in using GPT to scrape websites.

 **Use at your own risk.
 This library makes considerably expensive calls ($0.36 for a GPT-4 call on a moderately sized page.)
 Cost estimates are based on the [OpenAI pricing page](https://beta.openai.com/pricing) and not guaranteed to be accurate.**